Navigation: THE ONDEMAND VERSION >

 Unlike all other versions of DONATION, the OnDemand version can also be run on Apple Macintosh (Mac) computers, though it will still look like a Windows program.
 It can also be run, for limited uses, on Android and iOS (iPad) tablets.

-There are also several other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, with pros and cons for each option, including the Standard version's Cloud Storage Service, the Local Network Versions, the Remote Database Version, or using a remote-access solution.
+There are also several other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, with pros and cons for each option, including the Standard version's Cloud Storage Service, and the Local Network Versions.

 This page is only about the OnDemand Version.